Selfridges faces backlash after giving EDL leader Tommy Robinson free steak lunch

 Robinson has insisted his friend is not associated with the far-right group.

 Robinson tweeted pictures from the complimentary three course meal (Tommy Robinson/Twitter)

-A spokesperson told the Standard the employee was “not being irrational”, adding: “The suspension has been lifted.
+A spokesperson told The Evening Standard the employee was “not being irrational”, adding: “The suspension has been lifted.
 Company policy is everyone is welcome, regardless of what people’s political views are.
 [The staff member] is now aware of company policy.”

 The decision to give Robinson and his friend a free meal was met with wide spread criticism on Twitter, with many threatening to boycott the store.
 Scott Theobold tweeted "#selfridges gave EDL leader free meal WTF!!!
 Not going in there again on principle (I don't anyway but that's not the point!)"

 Mark Gower praised the staff member, who the store said will return to work "today or tomorrow": “Only admiration for the Selfridges shop assistant who refused to serve a man with EDL leader.
 Shame on you Selfridges.”